Dual-comb spectroscopy for the characterization of laboratory flames: System design and implementation

 Parameter combinations yielding excessively narrow or broad spectral widths were discarded.
 The analysis was restricted to comb bandwidths between 0.15\,nm, corresponding to the approximate full width at half maximum (FWHM) of the absorption line of interest, and 0.9\,nm, a width sufficient to capture the entire spectral feature and its surrounding baseline, leaving a total of 308 configurations.

 The theoretical absorption line was obtained by sampling the HITEMP database at the specified comb frequencies.
-To model the output of a realistic measurement, these ideal profiles were altered to incorporate several non-ideal comb (most importantly noise) and instrumental (such as wavelength instability) effects which are described in \textbf{Appendix \ref{appendixa}}.
+To model the output of a realistic measurement, these ideal profiles were altered to incorporate several non-ideal comb (most importantly noise) and instrumental (such as wavelength instability) effects which are described in \textbf{Supplementary Material \ref{appendixa}}.

-For each of the 308 configurations, 100 simulations were run, making a total of 30800 simulated measurements, and the mean and standard deviation of the fitted concentration for each configuration were recorded (see \textbf{Figure \ref{fig:configs}a} and \textbf{Figure \ref{fig:configs}b}).
+For each of the 308 configurations, 100 simulations were run, making a total of 30800 simulated measurements, and the mean and standard deviation of the fitted concentration for each configuration were recorded (see \textbf{Fig. \ref{fig:configs}a} and \textbf{Fig. \ref{fig:configs}b}).
 The simulations highlighted two key performance limitations, also later observed in experimental results: (i) \textit{underestimation with insufficient bandwidth} and (ii) \textit{increased variance with coarse spectral sampling}.
 The simulations show that configurations with a narrow spectral bandwidth systematically underestimate the concentration.
 This error arises because the comb fails to sample the true transmission baseline on the wings of the absorption feature, causing normalization to happen with respect to an artificially low baseline and yielding a reduced fitted absorbance.
 The increased variance is observed in configurations with large tooth spacing, as the absorption peak is poorly resolved, making the fit highly sensitive to noise or the exclusion of even just a single tooth.
+Experiments realized in the laboratory confirm that sparser combs are highly sensitive to the removal or exclusion of teeth near the absorption peak, while narrower combs fail to adequately resolve the spectral wings.